 The oval cut diamond is probably considered one of the most evergreen diamond cuts.
 Its elongated, oval shape has brilliant facets while still maximizing carat weight.
 The result is a diamond cut that’s quite lively and modern-looking, with plenty of fire.

 An oval cut diamond can actually have the same number of facets as a round cut diamond while creating less waste.
 The oval engagement ring is specifically recommended for brides that love a unique look, and want to accentuate long, slender fingers.

 When you combine the size, extraordinary shape, and perfect glare of an oval diamond, it adds up to a perfect package that never seems to go out of style.

 Pear cut diamonds are arguably among the oldest of diamond cuts that are available today and offer an unmatched vintage look that many brides, young and old, love.

 A pear cut diamond or pear shaped diamond looks like a teardrop, which is why sometimes it’s referred to as a tear drop cut.
-It’s a unique cut that combines the best of both the oval and marquise shapes.
+It’s a unique cut that combines the best of both the oval and marquise shape rings.

-Now, if sparkle is one of your priorities, you can’t go wrong with a pear cut because it definitely gives you plenty.
+Now, if sparkle is one of your priorities, you can’t go wrong with a pear cut engagement ring because it definitely gives you plenty.
 It also gives the impression that the stone is larger than it actually is, and you can create a pear shaped diamond with many facets, per your tastes.

 If there’s a downside, it’s that the pointed end can be more vulnerable and prone to chipping.
 That’s the primary reason that many pear cut diamonds are often safeguarded with a bezel or a half V setting for maximum protection.